OOTR-Ladder/kaepora/resources/web/content/en/documentation.md

 </div>

-When a race is coming up, _Kaepora_ will announce it in dedicated channels of the _IR Ladder_ category.
+When a race is coming up, _Kaepora_ will announce it in dedicated channels of the _Ladder Races_ category.
 After the announce is made you can send _Kaepora_ the `!join` command followed by the corresponding league short name. eg. for the _Standard_ league you would send `!join std`.
 If you no longer wish to race you can send the `!cancel` command.
 This will not